Checkmarx/JS-SCP/src/output-encoding/cross-site-scripting/how-to-prevent.md

 As we saw before, XSS can be grouped into Server and Client XSS and so mitigation should be done on both sides.

-In this section we will cover how to prevent XSS using Vanilla JavaScript, introduce the [xss-filters Node.js package][1] and also how to do it client-side with React and AngularJS.
+In this section, we will cover how to prevent XSS using Vanilla JavaScript, introduce the [xss-filters Node.js package][1] and also how to do it client-side with React and AngularJS.